 The list of questions became very long and encompassed the 16 viruses and bacteria in the current U.S. vaccine program.
 Do we need to vaccinate every newborn against hepatitis B?
 This vaccine, after all, contains a billion billion aluminum particles.
 Three doses are given.

 The NBC interview stoked plenty of anger in people who subsequently criticized me in the Arizona Republic.
 Right away, calls were coming in to strip my medical license.
 Frankly, I was shocked by this response and decided to create a rebuttal that was published on a website called VaccineImpact.com.
 That post went absolutely viral, viewed by hundreds of thousands of people.
 Friends, family, media etc. all got wind of that post, which only created more of a firestorm.
-You can read that post here.

 The next day, I received calls from CNN, Fox, the Washington Post, USA Today, and dozens of radio stations.
 On CNN with Erin Burnett, I tried to get my point across, but was railroaded from the beginning.
 The host even chimed in on how she had done her research and vaccination was best.
 No surprise from mainstream media who are owned by their pharmaceutical company masters.
 The opponent doctor was just like I used to be, brainwashed into the pro-vax mantra.

 On the same evening as the live CNN interview, another CNN crew filmed me at my house.
 It was late and everyone was tired, but for 45 minutes I answered questions.
 The reporter asked the same question over and over, “How would you feel if your child infected another child who became ill?”
 My answer every time was that it pains me to think of another child who is sick and stricken with cancer.
 I am a doctor and trained to heal the sick.
 But as a parent, I do not feel it is my responsibility to put my child at risk to potentially protect another child.